BLOW PERFORMANCE EXHAUSTS

 All other components 1-year warranty.
 We do not warrant Chrome Blueing and recommend correct and skilful tuning of your motorcycle engine to prevent a lean fuel mixture.

-Exhaust Pipes & Heat Shield Kit available in Showroom Chrome & Ceramic Matte Black
+Heat Shields available in Showroom Chrome, Ceramic Matte Black & Solid Rose Gold Copper

 Stainless Steel - Heat Shield Clamps, Kong Support Bracket Assembly & O2 Sensor Bungs, Reducers & Crush Washers.
+Flange Gaskets.
 BAFFLES SOLD SEPARATELY

 ALL COMPONENTS COME INDIVIDUALLY WRAPPED IN CLOTH, PLACED INTO OUR STYRENE PROTECTOR BOX WITH GRAPHIC SLEEVE AND PACKED INTO OUR STRENGTHENED CARDBOARD SHIPPER.